Beta Alpha Psi

 To become a Beta Alpha Psi pledge, you must meet the following requirements:

-- have declared a concentration in accounting, finance or information systems (or have stated an intention to declare a concentration in accounting, finance, or information systems);
+- have declared a major in accounting, finance or information systems (or have stated an intention to declare a major in accounting, finance, or information systems);

 - have completed at least one year of collegiate courses (30+ semester hours or equivalent), and

 - have attained a cumulative grade average of an least 3.0 (where A is equal to 4.0) or the equivalent

 Individuals may continue as Pledges so long as they remain active in the chapter.
 Pledges will cease to be classified as pledges when they no longer have a declared area of concentration in accounting, finance, or information systems.

 About Weekly Meetings

 Weekly meetings include professional and technical presentations by accountants from a variety of environments and general organization updates.
 Some of the professional presenters include:

 - "Big Four" firms: KPMG, Deloitte, Ernst & Young, and PwC

 - National, regional and local CPA firms